The Boat Race: The Championship Course

 Boat Race course ("Middlesex" and "Surrey" denote sides of the Thames Tideway corresponding to the traditional English counties.)

-The Championship Course is 4 miles and 374 yards (6.779 km) from Putney to Mortlake, passing Hammersmith and Barnes, following an S shape, east to west.
+The Championship Course is 4 miles and 374 yards (6.779 km) along an "iconic" stretch of the river from Putney to Mortlake, passing Hammersmith and Barnes, following an S shape, east to west.
 The start and finish are marked by the University Boat Race Stones on the south bank.
 The clubs' presidents toss a coin (an 1829 gold sovereign) before the race for the right to choose their station (i.e. which side of the river they will row on): their decision is based on the weather, the speed of the flood tide, and how the three bends in the course might favour their crew's pace.
 The north station ('Middlesex') has the advantage of the first and last bends, and the south ('Surrey') station the other, longer bend.

 During the race the coxes compete to get their own boat into the fastest current, which lies at the deepest part of the river, frequently leading to clashes of blades and warnings from the umpire.
 A crew that gets a lead of more than a boat's length can cut in front of their opponent, making it extremely difficult for the trailing crew to gain the lead.
 For this reason the tactics of the race are generally to go fast early on, and it is unusual for the leading crew to change after halfway (though this happened in 2003, 2007 and 2010).

 Save for three Victorian instances, each race is rowed westwards, but starts during the incoming (known as flood) tide, so that the crews are rowing with, not against, the fast stream.
 At the conclusion of the race, the boats come ashore at the shared shingle of the two boat clubs in Chiswick, a few metres west of Chiswick Bridge.
 Here, shortly after the race, the Boat Race trophy is presented to the winning crew.
 It is traditional for the winning side to throw their cox into the Thames to celebrate their achievement.